Updated October 2010

 Indicators

-- Develop an outcome that addresses the identified
+- produce an outcome that addresses the brief

-- Evaluate their final outcome against the key attributes, and in terms of it addressing the need or opportunity.
+- evaluate the final outcome against the key attributes to determine how well it met the need or opportunity.

 |